minimapletinytools/tinytools-vty/README.md

 On the left hand side is a very sophisticated layering system.
 All elements will show up in the layer system.
 You can drag elements around to reorder them.
 You can add folders to create a hierarchical layer system.
 You can hide or lock elements in the layers menu.
 You can select elements in the layers menu to modify.

+- to expand/contract a folder, click the `»`/`⇊`
+- to hide/unhide an element and its children, click the `e`/`-`
+- to lock/unlock an element and its children, click thet `a`/`@`
+- to create a new folder, click the `[new folder]` button at the bottom
+- hold shift to select multiple elements
+- selecting a folder impliicitly selects all of its children recursively

 ## the styling menu

 In the bottom left corner, there is a selection-sensitive menu for modifying box line and text styles and setting the canvas size.